Faladekehinde/Faladekehinde/README.md

 ## 🌟 About Me

 Hello there!
-I'm an AWS Certified Solution Architech and currently a passionate learner in the **ALX Back-End Web Pro-Development** program.
+I'm an AWS Certified Solution Architect and currently a passionate learner in the **ALX Back-End Web Pro-Development** program.
 My journey into tech is fueled by a curiosity to understand how things work under the hood, and a drive to create solutions that matter.

 🚀 My tech journey began with a focus on **AWS Cloud Architecture**, where I discovered the magic of scalable, secure, and efficient systems.
 What inspires me the most is the power of automation, infrastructure-as-code, and the potential of cloud-native applications to solve real-world problems.